SyndicateProtocol/syndicate-appchains/.github/PULL_REQUEST_TEMPLATE.md

 - **Related Linear Ticket:** [Ticket-Number](link)

 ### What does this PR do?
+- **Summary:**
-- **Summary:** Provide a brief description of what this PR implements, the problem it solves, or the feature it introduces.
-Include relevant context as needed.
+  - <Provide a brief description of what this PR implements, the problem it solves, or the feature it introduces.
+Include relevant context as needed.>
 - **Key Changes:**
-  - List out major code changes or functionality modifications in bullet points.
+  - < List out major code changes or functionality modifications in bullet points.>

-### Does this PR introduce any breaking changes (API/schema)?
+- <Goal of this section is for someone to read this in a few months and understand why this change got made + what it is>

+### Breaking changes?
 - **Yes/No:**
+  - <Does this PR introduce any breaking changes (API/schema)?>
-  - If yes, explain the breaking change and its impact.
+  - <If yes, explain the breaking change and its impact.>
-  - Outline upgrade steps if applicable.

-### Do any environment variables need to be updated or added before deployment?
-- **Yes/No:**
-  - If yes, list the required environment variables and their values, along with descriptions.

 ### How can this PR be tested?
+- <Do existing tests cover the change?
+Do you need to add any (unit, e2e) tests?>
+- <If you tested this locally, share the steps to reproduce the behavior here>

+### Documentation
+- < Optional>
+- <Do we have a repo doc where this feature is already documented?
+If not, can you add a relevant README.md or update an existing one?>